-NOTE:

-This is a CONTROLLED Document.
-Any documents appearing in paper form are not controlled and should be checked against the on-line file version prior to use.

-Notice: This Document hardcopy must be used for reference purpose only.

-The on-line copy is the current version of the document.
+PART 1.
 SPECIFICATION

 General

 This Section defines additional requirements to those set forth in Section 13105 – General Instrumentation Requirements.
 Where a conflict exists, the more stringent requirement ad determined by the consultant is to be provided and approved by the Region.